bibleexchange/courses/church-history-related/sw/questions/ch-sq-all-en.md

 4. Paganism is in harmony with Scripture

 # Church History Study Questions 4: Medieval Church

-## What does THYATIRA mean?

-1. Married
-2. Justified
-3. **Continual sacrifice**
-4. Eternal gift

-## According to Revelation 2:20 who was being seduced by Jezebel?

-1. Gentiles
-2. Sinners
-3. **Servants of God**
-4. Missionaries

 ## Why is this period called the dark ages?